alaa-alden/GIT_GITHUB/readme.md

 #the seventh tutorial :
     \\ back or front your update app by : git checkout number-update */or name ex : master/*
+    \\where update of your app :
+      git revert number-update */or name ex : master/*  wq
+    \\remove all update after this   number-update */or name ex : master/* : git reset number-update */or name /* */ --hard/*